-Des Moines is rehabbing our downtown and East Village in an incredibly tasteful fashion!
-Our old buildings are turned into new beauties.
+Des Moines continues rehabbing our downtown and East Village in an incredibly tasteful fashion!
+Our outdated buildings are turned into new beauties.
 We are seeing lofts going up in warehouses, the new YMCA, and what will be of the Younkers building?
 I used to work there as a clerical temp in the marketing department in the 80s!